 The radicals and ignoramuses that support the protests and riots behind Black Lives Matter fail in accepting that cultures and people are different, and refuse to accept that the fear of the American Black male is based on real and objective experience.
 They also fail to accept that Justice must be blind or there is no justice.

 I am sorry, but these communities are dangerous and there is no quick fix to this.
-I grew up and was beating by mods of black men as I grew up in East New York and in Canarsie.
+I grew up and was beating by mobs of young black men.
+Growing up in East New York and in Canarsie was dangerous.
 For sure, there is violence in the White communities as well, but it doesn't remotely rise to the level of violence in the ghetto, and we all know this.
 By denying proper policing in minority communities for decades, we denied basic civil rights in these communities as well.
 The result of aggressive policing in these communities, is a springtime of legitimate businesses, economic stability and home ownership through out the poor sections across the five boroughs.

 Major thoroughfares and business districts sprang back to life and the policing gave security to residents, along Pitkin Avenue, Lovinia Avenue, Flushing Avenue, Franklin Avenue, Nostrand Avenue, Sutter Avenue, Broadway, Rockaway Avenue, Fulton Street, Marcy Avenue, 5th Avenue, etc etc etc. The side affect of this was that many of these communities, close to the center of the city and mass transit, became magnets of gentrification of communities like DUMBO, Prospect Heights, Bedford-Stuyvesant, and Bushwick.